Everyone wants to know what the most timeless colour is. Here’s what a true colour expert thinks. Hint: it’s not the current, trendy neutral.

 The countertops are white, which is perfect because you won’t be bored of them in 10 minutes.

-For those of you asking for a wood stained kitchen, there it is (above).
+For those of you asking for a wood stained kitchen, there it is (picture above).

 It’s also why you should choose your favourite colour for your sofa (instead of brown, charcoal or black).

-It’s why my yellow sofa (below) shows no signs of being dated even though it’s 8 years old.
+It’s why my yellow sofa (picture below) shows no signs of being dated even though it’s 8 years old.

 I installed it the year that Pantone declared ‘Mimosa’ to be the ‘colour of the year’.
 However, that was not accurate.
-Yellow was no where to be found then or in the years to come.
+Yellow was no where to be found back then, or in the years to come.
 It’s been on the periphery of colour trends until this year.

-When I suddenly found 3 pairs of shoes in yellow this year, I knew, it’s here.
+When I suddenly found 3 pairs of shoes in yellow this year, I knew yellow was finally here.
 And I predicted that it would be in my 2018 trends report here.

 However, if my sofa was brown or charcoal, not only would we instantly be able to give an approximate date as to when it was purchased, we’d probably be bored of it already.

 I installed a navy blue sectional in one of my clients living rooms 15 years ago.
-She recently called me in to help her re-decorate because it was faded from the sun and being moved to their media room.
+She recently called me in to help her re-decorate because the sofa was faded from the sun and being moved to their media room.

 When I asked her what colour she wanted for the new one, guess what she said?